sylvaindumont/docker-node-karma-protractor-chrome/README.md

 Others debian `headless` node versions are avalaible via the `debian-node6` `debian-node8` `debian-node9` tags.

 Others `alpine` headless node versions are avalaible via the `alpine-node6` `alpine-node8` `alpine-node9` tags.

+## Pinned tags

+`headless`, `alpine`, `debian-node*` and `alpine-node*` are automated build, rebuild each time a commit is pushed to this repo and each time an image is pushed to official `node` image.
+These tags are always up to date, but can break builds with a new node version or a new chromium versions.

+`debian-<commit-hash>` and `alpine-<commit-hash>` tags are available to target a specific commit, they are never rebuilt and will have the same node and chromium version forever.

 ## Gitlab CI